Inner Space Cavern

 Inner Space Cavern (Also known as Laubach Cave) is a karst cave located in Georgetown, Texas.
 The cavern was formed by water passing through Edwards limestone.
-The cavern is estimated to be around 20-25 million years old but were only open to the surface since the late Pleistocene period 14,000–45,000 years ago.
+The cavern is estimated to be around 20–25 million years old but has only been open to the surface since the late Pleistocene period 14,000–45,000 years ago.

 Geology

 Speleogenesis

 Inner Space Cavern lies within limestone and dolomite rocks of the Edwards Group formed during the Cretaceous period.
 Following the formation of the Balcones Fault, a series of vertical fractures through the Edwards Formations allowed ground water to freely move through the limestone marking the beginning of the cavern's formation.
 As water from the surface became ground water, carbon dioxide (CO2) was picked up from the atmosphere and from decaying organic matter, creating carbonic acid (H2CO3), which would react with and dissolve the limestone rocks creating voids.
 Over millions of years these voids grew leaving behind large rooms and passages.